heroku/cowboyku/guide/middlewares.md

 Purpose
 -------

-Cowboy delegates the request processing to middleware components.
+Cowboyku delegates the request processing to middleware components.
 By default, two middlewares are defined, for the routing and handling of the request, as is detailed in most of this guide.